 The Force Treadmill is the ultimate tool for developing explosive acceleration via resistance running.
 The Sport Loading Platform provides coaches and trainers with a controlled atmosphere from which to develop lower extremity output, increase stride length and increase overall explosiveness with measurable results for their athletes.

-Based on Woodway’s patented slat and ball bearing design, the Force does not have a drive motor, but actually a magnetic braking system (0-150lb.) that turns the athlete/user into the “force” which drives the belt.
-The Force works by tethering the athlete to the rear of the treadmill and having them actually spin the belt as they run: adding resistance increases the force that the athlete must generate to run.
+Based on Woodway’s patented slat and ball bearing design, the Force does not have a drive motor, but a magnetic braking system (0-150lb.) that turns the athlete/user into the “force” which drives the belt.
+The Force Treadmill works by tethering the athlete to the rear of the treadmill and having them actually spin the belt as they run: adding resistance increases the force that the athlete must generate to run.

 The biggest advantage of the Force is the ability to produce measurable results.
-Using the Force software, users have access to a range of data from the very simple speed, power,time, heart rate, and distance to utilizing computer software that measures, compares and saves horizontal and vertical forces and displays them in graph form for gait analysis and overall athletic system development.
+Using the Force Treadmill software, users have access to a range of data from the very simple speed, power,time, heart rate, and distance to utilizing computer software that measures, compares and saves horizontal and vertical forces and displays them in graph form for gait analysis and overall athletic system development.

-Rogers 4-way Neck
+Rogers 4-Way Neck

 The smoothest, most durable, and comfortable plate loaded 4-way neck machine.
 The Rogers 4-way can train the neck in four different directions to target the flexors, lateral flexors, and extensors muscles.
 Muscles of the neck absorb shock when struck, therefore, stronger necks reduce head acceleration and displacement.
 This is a great piece of equipment for football, hockey, soccer, lacrosse, MMA, wrestling, and rugby athletes to improve neck strength and reduce the risk of concussions.